Consent: Sexual activity

-In Canada "consent means… the voluntary agreement of the complainant to engage in sexual activity" without abuse or exploitation of "trust, power or authority", coercion or threats.
+In Canada, "consent means [...] the voluntary agreement of the complainant to engage in sexual activity" without abuse or exploitation of "trust, power or authority", coercion or threats.
 Consent can also be revoked at any moment.
+The Supreme Court of British Columbia ruled that badgering alone, followed by an agreement, does not meet the threshold of coercion to vitiate consent.

 Sexual consent plays an important role in defining what sexual assault is, since sexual activity without consent by all parties is rape.
 In the late 1980s, academic Lois Pineau argued that we must move towards a more communicative model of sexuality so that consent becomes more explicit and clear, objective and layered, with a more comprehensive model than "no means no" or "yes means yes".
 Many universities have instituted campaigns about consent.
 Creative campaigns with attention-grabbing slogans and images that market consent can be effective tools to raise awareness of campus sexual assault and related issues.

 Since the late 1990s, new models of sexual consent have been proposed.
 Specifically, the development of "yes means yes" and affirmative models, such as Hall's definition: "the voluntary approval of what is done or proposed by another; permission; agreement in opinion or sentiment."
 Hickman and Muehlenhard state that consent should be "free verbal or nonverbal communication of a feeling of willingness' to engage in sexual activity."
 Affirmative consent may still be limited since the underlying, individual circumstances surrounding the consent cannot always be acknowledged in the "yes means yes", or in the "no means no", model.

 Some individuals are unable to give consent.
 Minors below a certain age, the age of sexual consent in that jurisdiction, are deemed not able to give valid consent by law to sexual acts.
 Likewise, persons with Alzheimer's disease or similar disabilities may be unable to give legal consent to sexual relations even with their spouse.

 Within literature, definitions surrounding consent and how it should be communicated have been contradictory, limited or without consensus.
 Roffee argued that legal definition needs to be universal, so as to avoid confusion in legal decisions.
 He also demonstrated how the moral notion of consent does not always align with the legal concept.
 For example, some adult siblings or other family members may voluntarily enter into a relationship, however the legal system still deems this as incestual, and therefore a crime.
 Roffee argues that the use of particular language in the legislation regarding these familial sexual activities manipulates the reader to view it as immoral and criminal, even if all parties are consenting.
 Similarly, some children under the legal age of consent may knowingly and willingly choose to be in a sexual relationship.
 However the law does not view this as legitimate.
 Whilst there is a necessity for an age of consent, it does not allow for varying levels of awareness and maturity.
 Here it can be seen how a moral and a legal understanding do not always align.